Norfork Dam: Norfork Lake

+Norfork Lake covers 22000 acre with more than 550 mi of shoreline.
 Most of the lake lies within Baxter County, Arkansas, with its Northernmost portion in Ozark County, Missouri.

 Bass, crappie, walleye, catfish, and bream are all found on the lake with almost all other varieties of fresh water game fish.
 Below the dam, North Fork River has a superb population of trout.
 The Norfork National Fish Hatchery maintains a continuous supply of trout.